choupit0/MassVulScan/README.md

 ```
 List of available parameters/arguments:
 ```
+Mandatory parameter:
--f (input file) = mandatory parameter that will contain the list of networks, IP or hostnames to scan -e (exclude file) = optional parameter to exclude a list of networks or IP (no hostnames) to scan -i (interactive mode) = optional parameter to choose ports to scan, speed (pkts/sec for Masscan) and Nmap script -a (all ports) = optional parameter to scan all 65535 ports (TCP and UDP), at rate to 2K pkts/sec -c (check) = optional parameter which perform a pre-scanning to identify online hosts and scan only them -k (keep files) = optional parameter to keep all the IPs scanned in 2 files (with and without ports) -ns (no Nmap scan) = optional parameter to detect the hosts with open ports only
+-f | --include-file = File including IPv4 addresses (CIDR format) or hostnames to scan (one by line) Optional parameters:
+-x | --exclude-file = File including IPv4 addresses ONLY (CIDR format) to NOT scan (one by line) -i | --interactive = Extra parameters: ports to scan, rate level and NSE script -a | --all-ports = Scan all 65535 ports (TCP + UDP) at 2K pkts/sec with NSE vulners script -c | --check = Perform a pre-scanning to identify online hosts and scan only them -r | --report = File including IPs scanned with open ports and protocols -n | --no-nmap-scan = Use only the script to detect the hosts with open ports (no HTML report)
 ```
 By default the script will scan only the first 1000 TCP/UDP ports among the most common ports.
 You can find the list here: /usr/local/share/nmap/nmap-services.
 Similarly, the rate or number of packets per second is set to 2500 by default.